lungoruscello/WorldPopPy/README.md

 _ = wp_raster(
     product_name='ppp',
     aoi='CAN USA MEX'.split(),
-    years='all',  # get all available years for the requested product download_dry_run=True
+    years='all',  # query all available years for the specified product download_dry_run=True  # do not actually download anything and merely print a summary
 )
+# Note that `wp_raster` will return `None` in this case
 ```
-When you request a dry run, no actual WorldPop data will be downloaded or processed and `wp_raster` will return `None`.

 ### Selecting data with a GeoDataFrame